 - Carefully lift the toilet from the flange and move it to a place to perform the vacuum breaker replacement.
 (We chose our shower.)

 - Using plyers grip the hose clamp on the lower hose from the vacuum breaker and slide it away from the toilet.

 - Next grip the hose clamp behind the vacuum breaker that goes into the toilet and slide it toward the breaker.

 - Pull the hose off the toilet and the vacuum breaker should come free.

 - Using the parts in the kit install the new hoses and clamps to the vacuum breaker.

-- Change out toilet flange seal on bottom of toilet.
+- Change out the toilet flange seal on the bottom of the toilet.

-- Reinstall toilet in reverse order ensuring not to overtighten nuts.
+- Reinstall the toilet in reverse order ensuring not overtighten nuts.

 Other Repairs We’ve Done

 See some other repairs we’ve had to make to our RV below: